john-itcsolutions/cheirrs/README.md

 So in "primary" (in shared/cheirrs root) "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, .env, .env.test and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
 These should be copied over the existing files in the target elastos pods, after editing .env and .env.test to replace existing database and pod addresses with addresses obtained from the installation.
 Therefore, on primary:

 `cd ....path/to/shared/cheirrs`

+Now perform each of the following 4 steps for each target-pod ie worker node, paying particular attention to the .env, .env.test and __init__.py files,  where the database host address will need to be edited for each target-pod ie worker node, and similarly for the elastos pod addresses on each node in .env & .env.test:

      1: